 Uh, so that's something we need to be thinking about as a society is how to respond [00:17:00] to the giant threat of sea level rise and increased intensity in atmospheric rivers.
-Um, in terms of ecosystems more generally, obviously atmospheric rivers have impacts on the drought cycle, which modulates all of the ecosystems in dust and, um, have significant economic impacts through agriculture, but also through impacts on endangered species, some endangered.
-Someone has salmon, steelhead in rivers in the West.
+Um, in terms of ecosystems more generally, obviously atmospheric rivers have impacts on the drought cycle, which modulates all of the ecosystems of the West and, um, have significant economic impacts through agriculture, but also through impacts on endangered species, so endangered salmonids, salmon, steelhead in rivers in the West.
 So these are, um, these are all impacts of atmospheric rivers that we are working to understand and better manage.

-Sasha Gerchinov: [00:17:46] Yeah.
-If I can just jump in and sorta, uh, join some of the things that Dan and Tom just said was one recent example.
+Sasha Gershunov: [00:17:46] Yeah.
+If I can just jump in and sorta, uh, join some of the things that Dan and Tom just said with one recent example.
 Uh, thinking [00:18:00] specifically of the Thomas fire, that was the biggest wildfire in California.

 Uh, and the time it occurred, the unusual thing about that wildfire was, um, how late in the season it was.
-It started, uh, it basically burns through most of December and into January because there hadn't been any um, sizable precipitation of the fact that Dan was talking about, uh, until early January, um, and, uh, uh, December is actually the peak month for Santa Ana winds, which shows a down slope, dry, gusty winds, that fan most of our most catastrophic wildfires in Southern California.
-Uh, if they occur before, uh, before significant rains, [00:19:00] then a catastrophic wildfire is a possible.
+It started, uh, it basically burned through most of December and into January because there hadn't been any um, sizable precipitation of the type that Dan was talking about, uh, until early January, um, and, uh, uh, December is actually the peak month for Santa Ana winds, which are the down slope, dry, gusty winds, that fan most of our most catastrophic wildfires in Southern California.
+Uh, if they occur before, uh, before significant rains, [00:19:00] then a catastrophic wildfires are possible.
 And if the rains are, if the rains are late and don't occur, uh, until, uh, you know, into December, we're getting to the peak of the Santa Ana wind season when you're likely to get back to back Santa Ana winds.

 And that's what happened.
 Uh, in the case of the Thomas fire that ended up burning through most of December, um, fanned by back to back Santa Ana wind events, it became the largest wildfire in Southern California history by now.
 And it was finally put out.
 I think on January 9th, by an atmospheric river, which put out the smoldering remains of the Thomas fire and caused the debris flows that added insult to injury and killed more people.

-Dan Kay: [00:19:59] That was a great [00:20:00] example, Sash of, uh, of how this sort of fits together.
+Dan Cayan: [00:19:59] That was a great [00:20:00] example, Sash of, uh, of how this sort of fits together.

-Sasha Gerchinov: [00:20:06] It's also an example of what we expect, um, more in the future, because one of the things that, um, um, and we're expecting with climate change, for example, it is a later start to the wet season.
+Sasha Gershunov: [00:20:06] It's also an example of what we expect, um, more in the future, because one of the things that, um, um, that we're expecting with climate change, for example, is a later start to the wet season.

-Sarah Leroy: [00:20:26] So that's a perfect segue.
-Sasha and Tom touched a little bit on this too, but could you elaborate more on the kinds of changes that we expect to see in the future with climate change in regards to the behavior of atmospheric rivers?
+Sarah LeRoy: [00:20:26] So that's a perfect segue, Sasha and Tom touched a little bit on this too, but could you elaborate more on the kinds of changes that we expect to see in the future with climate change in regards to the behavior of atmospheric rivers?

 Sasha Gerchinov: [00:20:44] There is a very specific regime change that we expect in terms of precipitation to occur in the Southwest.
-Um, and, um, specifically, uh, the Mediterranean Southwest.
-[00:21:00] So, um, mostly California, and basically that's where as Dan said earlier, um, we have a winter time wet season and a, and a dry summer season.
+Um, and, um, specifically, uh, in the Mediterranean Southwest.
+[00:21:00] So, um, that’s mostly California, and basically that's where as Dan said earlier, um, we have a winter time wet season and a, and a dry summer season.